stonepros/stone/doc/stonefs/standby.rst

 Configuring standby-replay
 --------------------------

-Each CephFS file system may be configured to add standby-replay daemons.
+Each StoneFS file system may be configured to add standby-replay daemons.
 These standby daemons follow the active MDS's metadata journal to reduce failover time in the event the active MDS becomes unavailable.
 Each active MDS may have only one standby-replay daemon following it.